AlaskaAirlines/auro-icon/README.md

 ## Other airline logos

 The auro-icon component has easy access to other than Alaska airline logos.
-Supported logos include

 For full list, see [Icons repo](https://github.com/AlaskaAirlines/Icons/tree/master/src/icons/logos).